 October 3, 2016 by Soo Ee

-I did my first triathlon pool training session yesterady.
+I had my first triathlon pool training session.

-After the coach’s introduction and what was to be expected for the day, I went over to the coach to introduce myself
+After the coach’s introduction and what was to be expected for the day, I went over to introduce myself

-I looked over to where he pointed and saw another group of people gathered at the other end of the pool.
-They looked less intimidating.
+I looked over to where he pointed and saw a less intimidating group of people.

-When we were told to get into the pool for our warm up, the first thing I noticed when I jumped in was that the water was uncomfortably cold and the rope burn on my shin stung.
-I felt nauseous and a little beaten.
+When we were told to get into the pool for our warm up, the first thing I noticed was that the water was uncomfortably cold and the rope burn on my shin stung.
+I felt a little beaten.
 I wanted to run to my bag, grab my towel to wrap myself before running to the car to go home.
 I was thinking about my half eaten roasted chicken wrap.
-“Damn,” I thought, regretting the crossfit session I did an hour ago, “Did I burn too much calories just and now I don’t have any left to stave the cold off now?.”
-Red alert was sounding in my head “oh my gawd! omg!
-This water is too cold.
-Am I going to die?”

 “Swim 3 laps easy and one lap faster” said the coach.
-I abandoned all hopes of escaping and started my swim.
-Surprisingly, after 50 m, I started to warm up and didn’t feel as cold.
+Her coach distracted me from Doomsday thoughts and I started my swim.
+Surprisingly, I started to warm up and didn’t feel as cold.
 I have got to get used to swimming in cold water.

-The group of people who was with me were good with their swim.
-They went out when the coach said go.
-They came back fast.
-They seemed less serious but they put in their best.
+The group went out and came back real fast.
 There was this lady, in her 60s maybe.
-When she went out, her strokes were smooth and she glided in the water really well.
-She was very nice and encouraging.
+She was nice and encouraging.
 She told me it was difficult for her too in the beginning but after a few sessions, she got better.
-She answered the many questions I had – why did she change goggles, how long has she been doing this training, is it always this cold, is the intensity always this fierce.
-So many questions I had.
+She answered the many questions I had – why did she change goggles in between laps, how long had been training, was it always this cold, was the intensity always this high.
 I spoke to this 10 yo girl in the group too.
-A ten year old training for a tri wasn’t surprising in this age and time but I was nevertheless impressed that she was doing the same training and intensity as the rest of us.
+She was trying to catch up with the group too but she did it better than I.

 I couldn’t help but felt a little proud of myself.
-Good end to a Monday!
+My first pool swimming lesson!